5 Things you need to know about glass extensions

 You might not have realised it but whenever you have visited a space and enjoyed the atmosphere it creates, sunlight will have often been key to this enjoyment.
 We try to bring in the sun as much as possible in our designs.

 However, buildings with more glass are prone to overheating and feeling colder and more exposed, whereas, buildings with less glass stay cooler in summer and warmer in winter but are darker inside.
 Solar gain is the warmth that can be captured by letting sunlight hit surfaces and warming them so they release that warmth into the room.

 An architect has to design to harness the benefits of solar gain.
-For starters, we look at whether the space is south facing?
-Whether there is shading coming from structures nearby or perhaps from trees outside?
-We think about the intended use of the space whether additional sunlight is appropriate?
+For starters, we look at whether the space is south facing.
+Whether there is shading coming from structures nearby or perhaps from trees outside.
+We think about the intended use of the space and whether additional sunlight is appropriate.
 We then combine our research with our technical knowledge as we design for our clients.